Lruihao/hugo-blog/content/projects/cell-watermark.md

 ---
 title: Cell Watermark
 subtitle: Create watermark for webpage and automatic adjust when window resize.
+summary: Create watermark for webpage and automatic adjust when window resize.
 date: 2021-05-23 17:15:41
 tags:
 - watermark